prettier/prettier-vscode/README.md

 A list of languages IDs to disable this extension on.
 Restart required.
 _Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run_

-## Prettier resolution

-This extension will use prettier from your project's local dependencies.
-Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.